netlify/markdown-to-sanity/bin/blogs/2016-10-04-angular-to-react-gradual-migration-vs-rewrite.md

 description: "When migrating from Angular to React, should you do a gradual migration vs a complete rewrite?"
 date: 2016-10-04T00:00:00.000Z
 tags:
-  - angular
+  - Angular
-  - react
+  - React
-  - netlify
+  - Netlify
 topics:
   - insights
 ---